Data Controller – Dan Gooch-Peters, Managing Director

 - When you provide it to make a booking request through our online Booking Portal, or provide it in writing, by email, or over the phone when you contact us to register interest or to book lessons or other Music for Life activities.

-- When you voluntarily provide feedback or correspond with us.
+- When you voluntarily provide feedback or correspond with us, for example, via email on the website or via a partial booking on the portal.

 - Students may NOT provide this information and are never asked to do so.